Pre and post nuptial agreements and pre and post civil partnership agreements

 Our family solicitors can also advise and help you to secure agreements in relation to the children, such as where they live, how much they see you or your partner and other specific issues, such as schooling, medical or religious issues.

-Please telephone and speak to one of our specialist pre-nuptial family lawyers for free on 0800 037 1625 or fill in the online form to request a call back and someone will ring you within 24 hours.
+Please telephone and speak to one of our specialist pre-nuptial family lawyers free on 0800 037 1625 or fill in the online form to request a call back and someone will call you within 24 hours

 You can access any of our lawyers at any of our offices spread throughout Surrey, Hampshire and Greater London including Kingston upon Thames, Bordon, Cheam, Canary Wharf, Leatherhead, Raynes Park, Surbiton, Tolworth or Walton on Thames.